MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 ## <a id="connect"></a> Connect to SQL Server using AD Authentication

 Log in to a client machine using your domain credentials.
-Now you can connect to SQL Server without reentering your password, by using AD Authentication.
+Now you can connect to SQL Server without reentering your password by using AD Authentication.
 If you create a login for an AD group, any AD user who is a member of that group can connect in the same way.

 The specific connection string parameter for clients to use AD Authentication depends on which driver you are using.
-Consider the following examples:
+Consider the examples in the following sections.

 ### sqlcmd on a domain-joined Linux client